truechain/truechain-consensus-core/README.md

 export PATH=$PATH:$GOBIN
 ```

-Then,
+And before running, make sure you have the following taken care of, for orchestration:

+1. `TRUE_TUNABLES_CONF` corresponds to `/etc/truechain/tunables_bft.yaml`, default's under project's `config/` folder.

+2. `TRUE_GENERAL_CONF` corresponds to `/etc/truechain/logistics_bft.cfg`, default's under this project's `config/`

+3. `TRUE_NETWORK_CONF` corresponds to `/etc/truechain/hosts`, Default's under this project's `config/`
+  This file is populated with repetitive 5-6 lines containing loopback IP address `127.0.0.1`.

+4. `TRUE_SIMULATION` is as follows:
+  - if set to 0 (default) - should tell the project to pickup testbed configurations.
+  - if set to 1 - staging, meaning all CI/CD tests are run before draft run. (dummy functionality at the moment)
+  - if set to 1 - production.
+Will try to connect to boot nodes. (dummy functionality at the moment)

 ### Run

-Populate a sample `/etc/truechain/hosts` file with repetitive 5-6 lines containing loopback IP address `127.0.0.1`.

-Then,

 ```
 ./bin/{linux/darwin}/truechain-engine